Usha Anandi . 03 | SEPTEMBER | 2019

 For ten days, you’ll be immersed in a practice of ancient, holistic yogic wisdom blended with modern, research-based tools.
 Learn how to safely and effectively teach Prenatal yoga and while being masterfully guided on your own journey of womb healing and awakening.

-Gather with us for this revolutionary training in Costa Rica.
+Gather with us for this revolutionary training.

 For more information, click the button below.